salesforce/TaiChi/README.md

-# TaiChi Documentation
+# TaiChi

 ### Introduction
-[Tai Chi](https://en.wikipedia.org/wiki/Tai_chi#) ☯️ is known as a Chinese martial art.
-Tai Chi emphasizes on practicing "smart strength" like the leverage of joints to gain great power with small efforts.
-This philiosophy interestingly fits well into few shot learning research -- people try to train models with good performance using small amount of data through "smart tricks". [to be continued]
+[Tai Chi](https://en.wikipedia.org/wiki/Tai_chi#) ☯️ , known as a Chinese martial art, emphasizes on practicing "smart strength" like the leverage of joints to gain great power with small efforts.
+This philiosophy interestingly fits perfectly into few-shot learning (FSL) research -- with "smart tricks", people try to train models with good performance using small amount of data.
+So we name our FSL library as Taichi in the hope that it will help your model training

+Over last few years, we have seen great progress in FSL

 **Enter Taichi - An open source Python library for few shot learning**